behramkotwal/doc/atlas-api-documentation/faqs/atlas-api-general-information.md

 **Does Atlas deploy cache?**

-Atlas API has a general cache pool to save search results data and we can also deploy client-specific cache.
+Atlas API has a general cache pool to save search results data.
+We can also deploy client-specific cache after understanding the business model of our customer.

 **What should we do if we encounter API failure?**

-Atlas will provide a web portal to support ticket booking, ticketing, and post ticketing services in case of API failure.
+Atlas will provide a web portal to support booking, ticketing, and post ticketing services in case of API failure.
 Our developers are currently working hard to build this portal.
 You can reach out to the API support team or the Customer Service Centre in the interim.